PedrojOrtiz/bank-transactions/README.md

 This service does **not** expose a direct controller to create transactions.

 Instead:

 1. A transaction is initiated via a **REST endpoint on `bank-clients`**.
 2. `bank-clients`:
     - Validates the client and transaction data.
     - If valid, **publishes the transaction to a RabbitMQ queue**.
 3. `bank-transactions`:
     - **Listens to the queue via a RabbitMQ listener**.
     - Processes the transaction when it is received from the queue.

-This ensures validation is centralized in `bank-clients`, while processing remains isolated in `bank-transactions`.
+This ensures that all validation logic resides in `bank-clients`, while transaction execution is handled solely by `bank-transactions`.

 ---